 The Beast Market had been the venue for the sale of farm animals since medieval times.
 As part of the Borough Council’s improvements to the town in 1875 they purchased a field to the south-east and in 1877 opened the Smithfield market.

 The Market Hall Company initially ran the market.
 They had leased the market rights from the Yorke family in 1848 for 99 years and in 1886 purchased them outright.
 In 1898 the Borough Corporation bought out the Market Hall Company.
-I have come across references to an ancient market charter in the minutes of the Borough Council, but the long-winded debate over how to look after the manuscript ended inconclusively.
-I have never encountered such a document in the museum archives.
-May be it exists somewhere unrecognized.

 The northern side of Beast Market Street was still farmland when Norden made his survey in 1620.
 The town developed this way in the 17th and 18th centuries.
 The thatched building, with the dormer windows, was the Hat Inn, a pub dating back to the early 1600s, which still survives inside the opticians today.
+The Elephant & Castle, recently reopened as a bar, dates from the 18th century, which is apparent in its architecture.